Monday 15 July 2013

 There are huge opportunities for Britain to lead the world on food.
 We have some of the world’s best universities and research centres on agriculture, food and environmental sciences.
 We need to find practical applications for this research and translate it into commercial and business opportunities.

-industry, pride in our culinary craft and farming traditions, and more great food.
+We want a growing food industry, pride in our culinary craft and farming traditions, and more great food.